Why are EVs so politicized?

 Place: Main stage

 Electric cars are no longer just a question of technology or climate policy — they have become a powerful political symbol.
-In many countries, debates about EVs touch on identity, industrial jobs, energy security, and the role of government, turning transport electrification into a proxy for much larger societal conflicts.
+Across countries, EVs now intersect with jobs, energy security, identity, and the role of government — turning electrification into a proxy for much larger societal conflicts.

 Speakers: